Housefull (film series): Housefull 5 (A&B) (2025 film)

 That night, a masked figure enters Dhagdu's room and apparently stabs the sleeping detective.
 They then go and see the file showing proof of them as the killer, but it turns out to be a mirror exposing (Dev in 5A/Maya in 5B) as the killer.
 Dhagdu is revealed to be standing in the corner, and while the figure pleads to not being the killer of the previous three and tells the detective Julius is the killer, Julius pops out of the cupboard.
 He then reveals that Dhagdu told him to provoke everyone.
-In the flashback, it’s revealed that the sensitive file given to Julius was a letter written by Dhagdu stating he knows Julius is a detective and that he is to provoke them, telling that everyone wants him dead but only one will follow through.
+In the flashback, it is revealed that the sensitive file given to Julius was a letter written by Dhagdu stating he knows Julius is a detective and that he is to provoke them, telling that everyone wants him dead but only one will follow through.

-Dev/Maya keep insisting they are innocent, which the duo doesn’t buy.
+Dev/Maya keep insisting they are innocent, which the duo doesn't buy.
 However, another masked figure arrives to the horror of both and stabs Dev/Maya.
 Julius goes after the masked figure, and Dhagdu tends to Dev/Maya.

 Julius, with the help of the two freed cops, finds out the identity of the second killer: Jalbhushan.
 In the room, Dev/Maya attempt to kill the detective, but he predicted it and reveals the entire sequence.

 Jalbhushan reveals everything: he made a 50/50 deal with Dev/Maya.
-Dev/Maya were in charge of getting rid of Jalbhushan’s DNA sample, but the doctor, arriving from Jalabuddin, accidentally cutting his finger, finds them.
+Dev/Maya were in charge of getting rid of Jalbhushan's DNA sample, but the doctor, arriving from Jalabuddin, accidentally cutting his finger, finds them.
 He tries to expose them, but they shove peanuts, triggering his allergy reaction, and kill the doctor.

-Next, it’s revealed that Bedi was suspicious after finding Dev/Maya's pen on the dead body, and when he confronts them, they shoot him and hide his body in the same cupboard where the three Jollys hid Ranjeet's body.
-It's then revealed the Captain knew about the crime and blackmailed the two of them, so to prevent him from exposing them, Jalbhushan turned off the lights, killed the captain, and framed the two cops.
+Next, it is revealed that Bedi was suspicious after finding Dev/Maya's pen on the dead body, and when he confronts them, they shoot him and hide his body in the same cupboard where the three Jollys hid Ranjeet's body.
+It is then revealed the Captain knew about the crime and blackmailed the two of them, so to prevent him from exposing them, Jalbhushan turned off the lights, killed the captain, and framed the two cops.

-As chaos engulfs the ship’s engine room, the real Jolly, Jalal, finally arrives.
-A filthy rich entrepreneur in his own right, Jalal declares he doesn’t need his father’s fortune.
+As chaos engulfs the ship's engine room, the real Jolly, Jalal, finally arrives.
+A filthy rich entrepreneur in his own right, Jalal declares he doesn't need his father's fortune.
 In a jaw-dropping twist, he offers to split the £69 billion inheritance among everyone present.
 The film closes as Julius weds Sasikala, Jalabuddin marries Kaanchi, Dev/Maya and Jalbhushan are arrested, Zara marries Jalal, and Baba and Bhiddu are reinstated as cops by Dhagdu.

 Cast

 Akshay Kumar and Riteish Deshmukh have starred in all five of the films, as does Chunky Panday in a supporting role.
-Boman Irani and Jacqueline Fernandez appeared in the first three films and last film.